toptan/paso/README.md

  make coverage       - Runs tests and generates code coverage report. make clean-coverage - Cleans/resets code coverage data.
 ```
+To be able to run tests and coverage report, a running PostgreSQL database is needed.
+Also, the database user with superuser role has to exist.
+The user name and password both must be ```pasotest```.

 ### Coverage report
 The coverage report, if generated, is available by opening `<build_dir>/coverage/index.html`